Young Adult and Teen Narcissistic Personality Disorder Treatment

 CAUSES OF NARCISSISTIC PERSONALITY DISORDER IN TEENS

-Emotional abuse – Bullying both at home and at school can lead to the development of narcissistic tendencies as a means to cope with insecurities and emotional wounds.
+- Emotional abuse: Bullying both at home and at school can lead to the development of narcissistic tendencies as a means to cope with insecurities and emotional wounds.

-Differentiate between narcissism and other “dark” personalities – Narcissism in young adults and teens can often be misinterpreted as anti-social or psychopathic personality disorder.
+Narcissism in young adults and teens can often be misinterpreted as antisocial personality disorder or psychopathic personality disorder.
 While there is some overlap in symptoms, there are also distinct differences that are important to be aware of.
 A professional diagnosis can help you figure out exactly what is going on and what the next steps should be.

-Suggest how their behavior makes life more challenging and how narcissistic personality disorder treatment can help – Professional treatment is the best course of action for a teen with narcissistic personality disorder.
+Professional treatment is the best course of action for those exhibiting narcissistic behavior.
 Treatment can help them identify narcissistic tendencies and learn to better relate to others – both of which are necessary for thriving in the outside world.

 Medication